minagawah/cra-ts-emotion-tailwind-solution/README.md

 ## 1. About

-There must be quite a number of people who have CRA (with TypeScript) struggling for [emotion](https://emotion.sh/docs/introduction) and
+There must be quite a number of people who have CRA (with TypeScript support)
+struggling for
+[emotion](https://emotion.sh/docs/introduction)
+and
 [tailwindcss](https://tailwindcss.com/)
-to work.
+to work in their apps.
 I did.
 And, I don't want others to suffer as I did.
 This is a sample app which illustrate